-With simulation, potential real-world conditions and environments are applied to a model to reproduce what its real-world analog would experience.
+With simulation in CAD, potential real-world conditions and environments are applied to a model to reproduce what its real-world analog would experience.
 This produces numerical results for how we describe the reactions and end states of the product, often depicted in visual forms and animations.

 Simulation analysis intends to verify that the product meets its requirements for operation.
 It can further provide insight into necessary changes and validate that the correct real-world tests are conducted.
 You can eliminate tests when you have high factors of safety, conduct the tests for the requirements in which your margins are borderlines – and redesign for the conditions that you fail.

 Simulation analysis for engineering product development can take many different forms, including but not limited to: